CyriacBr/mikro-resources/packages/fixtures/README.md

 # @mikro-resources/fixture

-This package generates fixtures of your mikro-orm entities on the fly, using `fakerjs`.
+This package generates fixtures of your mikro-orm entities on the fly, using `faker.js`.
 `@mikro-resources/fixture` will automatically handle all fields and relations of your entities, but you can provide custom values as well.

 ## Usage